sinefunc/proton/manual/introduction/getting_started.md

 Starting
 --------

-Begin working on your project by starting the Hyde webserver.
+Begin working on your project by starting the Proton webserver.
 This is optional, but is recommended as it's a nice way to see your changes in real time.

-    $ hyde start
+    $ proton start

 After typing this, you will see the server has started.
 Point your web browser to `http://localhost:4833` to see your site.
 You should now see your project's